-A new video describing the alleged incendiary attack featured in the BBC Panorama programme Saving Syria’s Children contains a number of striking discrepancies with previous accounts and has gained millions of views on social media.
+A new video containing a number of striking discrepancies with previous accounts of the alleged incendiary attack featured in the BBC Panorama programme Saving Syria’s Children has gained millions of views on social media.

 In the video, from the annual Women in the World Summit in New York, British-Syrian medic Dr Rola Hallam describes the arrival at an Aleppo hospital in August 2013 of victims of an alleged incendiary attack on a nearby school.
 Dr Hallam and another British medic, former army captain Dr Saleyha Ahsan, were being followed by the BBC Panorama team of reporter Ian Pannell and cameraman Darren Conway and the events related by Dr Hallam form the climax of Saving Syria’s Children (from 30:38).

 Yeah, that was the worst and hardest day of my life.